-Make sure that the fire risk assessment has been reviewed, updated and communicated on a signed receipt basis to all relevent people, including neighbouring businesses, tenants and property owners, as areas such as building layouts and emergency evacuation procedures may have changed.
+Make sure that the fire risk assessment has been reviewed, updated and communicated on a signed receipt basis to all relevant people, including neighbouring businesses, tenants and property owners, as areas such as building layouts and emergency evacuation procedures may have changed.

 - Fire risk assessments should be completed by a competent person with sufficient training and experience.
 View guidance on completing a fire risk assessment.

-- Effective security and lighting is always a good deterent against arson, making sure all systems are being monitored and maintained to a good standard with continuous reviews relating to availability of any key holders.
+- Effective security and lighting is always a good deterrent against arson, making sure all systems are being monitored and maintained to a good standard with continuous reviews relating to availability of any key holders.

 - All perimeter entry points such as gates and barriers should be secured, unless in use, to prevent access by intruders, especially during silent hours.

-- All perimeter fencing should be high enough to deter intruders and be regularly checked for any damage, and when damage is reported, any repairs should be completed immediatelly with incidents investigated where possible.
+- All perimeter fencing should be high enough to deter intruders and be regularly checked for any damage, and when damage is reported, any repairs should be completed immediately with incidents investigated where possible.

 - Keep up to date with any local crime activity by contacting the local crime prevention officer and communicate details with neighbouring businesses.